 Other Decompositional Techniques

 Shared libraries are a common way to reuse functionality.
-However, losing technological heterogeneity and independently-scaling a part of a system comes as a price.
+However, losing technological heterogeneity and independently scaling a part of a system comes at a price.
 We also cannot deploy changes smoothly unless we don't use dynamically linked libraries.

 Shared libraries still keep their place to increase reusability.
 We can always create common libraries that aren't specific to the business domain or use third-party ones.
 If we do so, we need to be careful not to tightly-couple the services.

 Some languages provide modular decomposition techniques that allow lifecycle management of modules.
 These techniques enable deploying modules into a running process.
-So instead of redeploying the whole service, we can make a change in a running process.
+So instead of redeploying the whole service, we can change the running process.

 No Silver Bullet